lillehummer/exoskeleton/README.md

 # Exoskeleton

-## WordPress boilerplate theme by Lille Hummer heavily based on the amazing Bones framework.
+WordPress framework by Lille Hummer heavily based on the amazing Bones framework.

 ============